We all play an important role throughout the injury management and return to work journey.

 - have a Return to Work Program in place that supports and promotes injury management and return to work

 - pay workers any compensation received from CMI as soon as possible after it is received

 - not dismiss a worker because of the injury whilst the worker has an entitlement to accident pay.

-- contact you, the worker and nominated treating doctor (where possible) within 3 days of being notified of an incident
+- contacting the worker, employer and nominated treating doctor (where possible) within 3 days of being notified of an incident

-- develop an Injury Management Plan within 20 days from notification of a significant injury
+- developing an Injury Management Plan within 20 days from notification of a significant injury

-- consult with you, the worker and their nominated treating doctor when referring to an approved workplace rehabilitation provider
+- consulting with the worker, their nominated treating doctor and employer when referring them to an approved workplace rehabilitation provider

-- make vocational rehabilitation and/or training available to a worker when a return to pre-injury duties and provision of suitable duties is no longer possible.
+- making vocational rehabilitation and/or training available to a worker when a return to pre-injury duties and provision of suitable duties is no longer possible.